 Pachypodium rutenbergianum Vatke

 Pachypodium rutenbergianum is a caudiciform tree that forms a bottle-shaped trunk and a crown of branches heavily armed with spines and oblong-lanceolate leaves.
 It grows up to 26 feet (8 m) tall.
 The trunk is succulent, with a grey to pale silvery-brown bark and up to 2 feet (60 cm) in diameter at the base.
 Leaves are narrowly oblong with a pointed tip and up to 2.4 inches (6 cm) long petiole.
-The blade is up to 5 inches (12.5 cm) long and up to 1.6 inches (4 cm) wide, and with spines up to 0.5 inch (1.2 cm) long.
+The blade is up to 5 inches (12.5 cm) long and up to 1.6 inches (4 cm) wide.
+Spines are up to 0.5 inches (1.2 cm) long.
 Flowers are white with yellow centers and appear in compact terminal 3- to 30-flowered clusters in winter.
 They are up to 2.8 inches (7 cm) long and 2.4 inches (6 cm) across.

 How to Grow and Care

 The three parameters: light, temperature, and watering, are closely linked.
 You should not change one without the other two.
 Therefore, it is important to note that the balance of these three parameters determines the good or bad health of the plant.
 Pachypodiums need much light because they originally grow under full sun in tropical countries.
 Therefore, direct sunlight is not necessary, but the sunlight should not be shielded by natural view protection.
 A Pachypodium with a lack of light will wither, its branches will be weak and appear "lean," and the leaves will be too big and soft.
 Over time the Pachypodium will be susceptible to disease and fungus, and the plant will eventually die.